Women in the Professions

 1922

-Breaking New Ground: Alberta’s First Female Geoscientists
+Breaking New Ground: Alberta’s First Women Geoscientists

 1935

-Champions of Change: Alberta’s First Female Engineers
+Champions of Change: Alberta’s First Women Engineers

-Alberta’s first female engineers quietly transformed the face of engineering in Alberta.
+Alberta’s first women engineers quietly transformed the face of engineering in Alberta.
 Though they were few—only a handful by the late 1960s—they overcame resistance and steadfastly cleared a path for those who followed.
 Challenging the status quo, they were pioneers in their fields.
 They were also patriots.
 Entrepreneurs.
 Advocates for women in engineering.
 Leaders and role models.

 1954

-Who was APEGA’s First Female Member?
+Who was APEGA’s First Woman Member?

 Was professional geologist Helen Leskiw the first woman to register with APEGA?
 We did some digging and the answer is yes—probably.
 She graduated from the University of Alberta in 1950 with a bachelor’s degree in science, followed by one year of graduate studies in the geology department, and registered with APEGA in 1954.